firepear/homefarm/docs/diary.md

 rewrite; moving to Arch brings some different assumptions.
 After that I think everything will be changed over and I'll overhaul the docs.
 Then 0.13.0 will be cut.

+## 2018-12-29

+Been sick most of the week.
+Reinstalled my personal laptop today, following an upgrade of the SSD.
+It's running Arch as well now, and the `compute-install` script did the heavy lifting.

+That resulted in a couple of bugfixes

+* The call to `parted` which gathered current partition maps would fail if a device had no recognizable partition map
+* The `base-devel` group is now installed at pacstrap time

+and an idea

+* It's possible to use the existance of a wpa_supplicant configuration file to obviate the need to supply ESSID and WPK to the installer script

+Update script work will resume once I'm back to 100%.